-Danes research interests span across health, evolutionary and personality psychology with a specific focus on:
+Dane’s research interests span across health and sport psychology, with a specific focus on:

-- The impact of personality characteristics on worry and/or rumination.
+- The impact of personality characteristics on stress outcomes.

 - Psychological support strategies for 'high stress' occupational groups, notably association football referees.